Uma Thurman: Relationships

 Thurman met English actor Gary Oldman on the set of State of Grace; they married in 1990 and divorced in 1992.
 On May 1, 1998, she married American actor Ethan Hawke, whom she met on the set of the 1997 film Gattaca.
 Hawke's novel Ash Wednesday is dedicated to "Karuna", Thurman's middle name.
 Together, Thurman and Hawke have two children, a daughter, Maya (born in 1998), and a son, Levon (born in 2002).
 The couple separated in 2003, and the divorce was finalized in August 2005.

-Thurman was engaged to American businessman and hotelier André Balazs from 2003 to 2007 but never tied the knot.
+Thurman was engaged to American businessman and hotelier André Balazs from 2003 to 2007 but they never married.
 They briefly rekindled their relationship from 2014 to 2015.
 Thurman began dating London-based French financier Arpad Busson in 2007, and they announced their engagement in June 2008.
 In late 2009, they called off their engagement, but reconciled soon after.
 The couple called off the engagement for the second time in April 2014.
 Thurman and Busson have a daughter, Luna Thurman-Busson, born in July 2012.
 In January 2017, Thurman and Busson began child custody negotiations in relation to their daughter, which resulted in Thurman receiving primary physical custody later that month.

-She dated architect Peter Sabbeth in 2020.
+Thurman dated architect Peter Sabbeth in 2020.
 As of 2021, she was dating American media executive Justin B. Smith.

-Stalking incidents and sexual assaults
+Stalking and sexual assaults

 Thurman was the target of a stalker, Jack Jordan, from about 2004 to 2011.
 He was arrested in October 2007 and, following a trial in which Thurman testified as a witness, was convicted of stalking and harassment charges the following May.
 Sentenced to three years' probation, Jordan was arrested again in 2010 on charges of violating a restraining order by attempting to contact her.
 He pleaded guilty in November 2011 after spending 11 months in jail in lieu of bail, and was released with time served.

-In 2017, in the wake of the Harvey Weinstein sexual abuse allegations, Thurman was interviewed, and, when asked about the scandal, she replied, "no comment," stating she was too angry to talk about the case.
+In 2017, in the wake of the Harvey Weinstein sexual abuse allegations, Thurman was asked about the scandal; she replied, "No comment," and said she was too angry to discuss it.
 A few weeks later, through an Instagram post, she joined the "Me Too" hashtag, confirming that she had suffered sexual harassment and expressing disgust for Harvey Weinstein.
-In a 2018 interview with The New York Times, Thurman revealed that Weinstein had sexually assaulted her in 1994 at the Savoy Hotel in London.
-She also revealed that she had been sexually assaulted at age 16 by an actor nearly 20 years her senior.
+In a 2018 interview with The New York Times, Thurman said Weinstein had sexually assaulted her in 1994 at the Savoy Hotel in London.
+She also said she had been sexually assaulted at age 16 by an actor nearly 20 years her senior.